The current article is a basic introduction to the subject of – recovering mail items…

 Exchange includes two sets of PowerShell cmdlets that were created for searching + recovering mail items from a user mailbox:

 Both of the PowerShell cmdlets: Search-Mailbox and New-MailboxSearch serve for searching for data (mail items) in Exchange mailbox.

-The graphic interface of the Exchange Online eDiscovery that is used for searching + recovering mail items from user mailboxes is based on the PowerShell cmdlets –
+The graphics interface of the Exchange Online eDiscovery that is used for searching + recovering mail items from user mailboxes is based on the PowerShell cmdlets – New-MailboxSearch.

 In addition, Exchange includes support in “older” PowerShell cmdlets named – Search-Mailbox.

-To oblivious question that could appear is: why do we need two PowerShell cmdlets that do the same thing?
+To question that could appear is: Why do we need two PowerShell cmdlets that do the same thing?

-The answer is that despite the common between this two PowerShell cmdlets, each PowerShell has different capabilities that the “other” PowerShell cmdlets don’t have.
+The answer is that despite the common between these two PowerShell cmdlets, each PowerShell has different capabilities that the “other” PowerShell cmdlets don’t have.